-- Mitigate impacts on groundwater having regard to the high water table present on the site. - 2.
-To maintain existing groundwater level in the vicinity of Wallum frog habitats and wetlands and as necessary include appropriate measures to mitigate any impacts.
+- 1. Mitigate impacts on groundwater having regard to the high water table present on the site. - 2.
+To maintain existing groundwater level in the vicinity of wallum sedge frog and Wallum froglet habitats and wetlands and as necessary include appropriate measures to mitigate any impacts.

 - 1. Groundwater to be managed in accordance with best practice guidelines including the Acid Sulfate Soils Manual. - 2.
-Groundwater quality is to be maintained and levels are not lowered in the vicinity of wallum frog habitats or wetlands
+Groundwater quality is to be maintained and levels are not lowered in the vicinity of wallum sedge frog and wallum froglet habitats and wetlands.

-- 1. Any development application involving excavation works is to identify: - a) The depth of the excavation works - b) Any potential interaction with the water table - c) Associated impacts on groundwater - d) Any potential risk associated with acid sulfate soils
+- Any development application involving excavation works is to identify: - a) The depth of the excavation works - b) Any potential interaction with the water table - c) Associated impacts on groundwater - d) Any potential risk associated with acid sulfate soils

 - 2. Any development application involving stormwater detention infrastructure such as bioretention basins, constructed ponds, wetlands and vegetated swales is to demonstrate how any potential groundwater impacts will be mitigated.
-This may require the base of associated excavations to be at least 1 metre above the water table or where this is not possible, the use of impermeable liners. - 3.
-The ph and water levels of groundwater near and or adjacent to wallum frog habitat and wetlands not to be altered such that it impacts on the health of that habit for the frogs.
+This may require the base of associated excavations to be at least 1 metre above the water table or where this is not possible, the use of impermeable liners. - The ph and water levels of groundwater near and or adjacent to wallum sedge frog and wallum froglet habitat and wetlands not to be altered such that it impacts on the health of that habitat for the frogs.